EdricY/Bouncy-Loot-God/README.md

 ### Running the mod
 Backup your BL2 characters before proceeding!
 They are located at Documents/my games/Borderlands 2/WillowGame/SaveData/...

-With a multiworld running, Open "Borderlands 2 Client" from the Archipelago Launcher, connect to the multiworld.
+With a multiworld running, Open "Borderlands 2 Client" from the Archipelago Launcher (restart the launcher if it's not there), connect to the multiworld.
 Then open Borderlands 2 and enable the mod.

 Double check from the ingame mod menu that coroutines says version 1.1 and "Loaded".